VS

 Murata vs Brant stats

-Rob Brant made his way to the ring with a record of 23 wins, 1 loss and 0 draws, with 16 of those wins by knock out.
+Rob Brant made his way to the ring with a record of 23 wins, 1 loss and 0 draws, with 16 of those wins by knockout.

-Ryota Murata was the older man by 5 years, at 33 years old.
+Ryota Murata was the older man by 4 years, at 32 years old.

-Murata had 2-inch reach advantage.
+Murata had a 2-inch reach advantage.

-Rob Brant was ranked number 3 by the WBA and 11 by the IBF in the 160lb division.
+Rob Brant was ranked number 3 by the WBA, and 11 by the IBF in the 160lb division.

 Murata vs Brant form